Bill-Gray/PDCursesMod/fb/README.md

 - Fix the above shortcomings.
 - Possibly display on multiple monitors,  and allow for rotated monitors.
 - Fallback fonts.
 - Fullwidth characters.
 For these,  we may need one font that is,  say,  8 pixels wide (for most characters) and one that is 16 pixels wide for the fullwidth characters.
+That may be an extension of the above task of having fallback fonts : "Didn't find the desired glyph in the 'normal' font?
+Maybe it's in a fallback font."
 - Combining characters.
 This may actually not be too difficult,  if ORring glyphs together works,  as it theoretically ought.
 - Resizing by selecting a different font.
 You'd probably have to specify some fonts,  and could then switch among them with Ctrl-+ and Ctrl--.
 - Programmatic resizing through `resize_term()`,  both before and after calling `initscr()`.